timescale/docs/api/percentile-aggregates.md

-# Percentile approximation
+# Percentile aggregates
-The functions related to percentile approximation.
+The functions related to percentile aggregates.